Identity Resolution and Entity Mastering for the Enterprise Context Layer

 Resolution is a linking problem.
 It compares records, evaluates evidence, and proposes sameness.
 Mastering is a governance problem.
 It selects trusted attribute values, assigns a stable identifier, and maintains that identity over time as sources change.

-You can resolve identities without mastering them (just maintain the links), and you can attempt mastering without proper resolution (just pick a "primary" system).
+It is possible to resolve identities without mastering them by maintaining only the links.
+It is also possible to attempt mastering without proper resolution by simply picking a primary system.
 Neither shortcut produces a reliable MDM foundation or a trustworthy enterprise context layer.
-You need both, in sequence, with clear boundaries between them.
+Both are needed, in sequence, with clear boundaries between them.

 The core flow: match, merge, survivorship